tauplatform/rhomobile-docs/docs/en/edge/guide/build_win.md

 The application log 'Rholog.txt' is placed in `<Application folder>\rho`

 ##Switching Qt versions
-RhoMobile applications can be built only with Visual Studio 2008 or Visual Studio 2012, and only with Qt 5.1.1.0 or Qt 5.5.0.0.
-If after following the steps above a different version of Qt is desired, follow these steps to make the switch:
+RhoMobile applications can be built only with Visual Studio 2008 or Visual Studio 2012 or Visual Studio 2015, and only with Qt 5.1.1.0 or Qt 5.5.0.0 or  Qt 5.8.0 If after following the steps above a different version of Qt is desired, follow these steps to make the switch:

-1. Go to the Qt website and download and install the desired Qt version for Visual Studio 2008 or Visual Studio 2012.
+1. Go to the Qt website and download and install the desired Qt version for Visual Studio 2008 or Visual Studio 2012 or Visual Studio 2015.
 2. Verify the Qt installation path.
 It should be something like: C:\Qt\<QtVersion>\<VSVersion>
 3. Close RhoStudio and all command-prompt windows.
 4. Update or create a system variable called 'QTDIR' with the directory verified in Step 2.